masolimano/maneage/README-hacking.md

-   - *Environment of each recipe*: If you need to define a special environment (or alises, or scripts to run) for all the recipes in your Makefiles, you can use the Bash startup file `reproduce/software/bash/bashrc.sh`.
+   - *Environment of each recipe*: If you need to define a special environment (or alises, or scripts to run) for all the recipes in your Makefiles, you can use a Bash startup file `reproduce/software/shell/bashrc.sh`.
 This file is loaded before every Make recipe is run, just like the `.bashrc` in your home directory is loaded everytime you start a new interactive, non-login terminal.
 See the comments in that file for more.